Updated Dec. 31, 2020

 So, showing the shiny, new brand to the world requires careful planning, implementation and additional expense.
-With a prioritized checklist and budget as a guide, a company can implement its new look in a manageable way, while still making a splash.
+With a prioritized brand implementation checklist and budget as a guide, you can implement your new look in a manageable way, while still making a splash.
 Use this checklist as a guide to consider how to tackle the conversion.

-In addition to the company blog, spread the word via email (don’t forget to update the logo in the email template, if the company has one), and even consider a standard mailing if it’s a good way to reach relevant folks.
+In addition to the company blog, spread the word via email (don’t forget to update the logo in the email template, if you have one), and even consider a standard mailing if it’s a good way to reach relevant folks in your market.

-A news release is another consideration, if the new brand is announced in conjunction with something newsworthy that’s of public interest, such as celebrating an anniversary, moving into a new office, sponsoring a community event or fundraiser, partnering with another business, expanding services, or adding positions on staff.
+A news release is another consideration for your rebranding checklist, if the new corporate identity rollout is announced in conjunction with something newsworthy that’s of public interest, such as celebrating an anniversary, moving into a new office, sponsoring a community event or fundraiser, partnering with another business, expanding services or adding positions on staff.

 Business Cards and Stationery

 This is a no-brainer.
-If handing a business card to a lead is a common first interaction for a company, it must be redesigned with the new brand immediately.
+If handing a business card to a lead is a common first interaction for your employees, it must be redesigned with the new brand immediately.
 Make it count—get creative with use of the logo and brand colors, and think differently.
 Two-sided cards, rounded corners, unique paper stocks and spot UV printing are some ideas for making business cards beautiful.

 It’s simple and relatively inexpensive to implement new branding on letterhead and business forms.
-Since this stationery is a regular, frequent part of customer interactions, put this item high on the list for the new brand’s rollout.
+Since this stationery is a regular, frequent part of customer interactions, put this item high on the brand refresh checklist.

-Ideally, when budget allows, a company can make the biggest impact by rolling out rebranded vehicles all at once.
+Ideally, when budget allows, you can make the biggest impact by rolling out rebranded vehicles all at once.
 This can be cost- and time-prohibitive for a company with a large fleet.
-Two ways to tackle updating vehicle wraps are to implement the new brand on new vehicles, or to strip off old lettering and replace it with a redesigned wrap.
+Two ways to tackle updating vehicle wraps are to implement the new brand only on new vehicles, or to strip off old lettering and replace it with a redesigned wrap.

-Since employees are a company’s brand ambassadors, putting the new brand on their uniforms should be a top priority.
+Since your employees are your brand ambassadors, putting the new brand on their uniforms should be a top priority in your brand implementation process.
 Ensure that they are dressed neatly and professionally.
-Brand colors must be integrated into the design, and avoid adding details like the phone number and website address—just the logo will do.
+Integrate the brand colors into the design and avoid adding details like the phone number and website address—just the logo will do.

-Replace the logo on the company website as soon as the new brand is introduced.
+Replace the logo on your company website as soon as the new brand is introduced.
 Full brand integration should follow soon after, with a website redesign that implements colors, icons and typography that coordinate with the new logo.
-The new website should relay the company’s brand promise, making the brand shine.
-Treat the website like the virtual front door most prospective customers enter the first time they interact with the brand.
+The new website should relay your brand promise, making the brand shine.
+Treat the website like the virtual front door most prospective customers enter the first time they interact with you.

 Ensure that the new logo is plugged into social media graphics when the brand launches, because social media networks will be an obvious place to announce the change.
-Remember to update the company’s presence on all of these channels, and consider starting an account with the new brand if one doesn’t already exist and it’s a relevant place for the company to communicate.
+Remember to update your company’s presence on all of these channels, and consider starting an account with the new brand if one doesn’t already exist—anywhere that is a relevant place for the company to communicate.
 Social channels include, but are not limited to:

-Finally, print collateral, such as brochures and sell sheets, need the new branding.
-It’s a good opportunity to review more than just their design; do the copy and overall messaging reflect the brand promise and the company’s differentiators?
+Finally, print collateral, such as brochures and sell sheets, need the new brand implementation.
+It’s a good opportunity to review more than just their design; do the copy and overall messaging reflect your brand promise and differentiators?
 Just like in all of the marketing tools listed above, use the new brand as an opportunity to put a fresh face forward in the market.